Base R graphics are very powerful, but the many different

 For default plot regions,

-), i.e., easily readable from the reader’s
+las=1), i.e., easily readable from the reader’s

 perspective (the y axis label, if specified, is parallel to the y

-to a positive value, the default border color
+axis),grey20),lwd.axis=0),lwd.axis to a positive value, the default border color

-becomes the annotation color specified with col.axis
+becomes the annotation color specified with col.axis),xlab and ylab

-),Default plot regions are therefore very unobtrusive: they are neither highlighted by a background color nor bounded by a border line nor indicated by visible axis lines or tick marks.
+are NULL),Default plot regions are therefore very unobtrusive: they are neither highlighted by a background color nor bounded by a border line nor indicated by visible axis lines or tick marks.
 In most cases, one will want to activate one or more structural elements:

-), possibly major
+gridx, gridy), possibly major

-(e.g. to “grey92”, which used to be its default in
+and minor;bg (e.g. to “grey92”, which used to be its default in

-version~0.7 of the package): bg
+version~0.7 of the package): bg in prepplot

-affects the plot region only, which is the usr
+affects the plot region only, which is the usr area

 calculated by R from the axis limits by extending them by 4% (arguments